BongoFriendee/GoFish/README.md

     sys.exit()

 #to do
-#define size each players hand accoring to hand_size
+#define size of each players hand accoring to hand_size
-#deal hands to each playre.
+#deal hands to each player.
 #turn mechanism.  prompt player with a list of options on their respective turns
 ##testing class here:
 print ("player 1, your hand is ")